-Many people have the preconception that a physiotherapists job is to “fix” them, but this is not the case.
-The physiotherapist will help you understand your pain experience, assist you with short term relief and help reduce pain interference while your body recovers.
+Many people have the preconception that a physiotherapist’s job is to “fix” them, but this is not the case.
+The physiotherapist will help you understand your pain experience, assist you with short-term relief and help reduce pain interference while your body recovers.

 Pain is multifactorial and a very individual experience.
 Two individuals with the same injury will often present with very different symptoms, hence why sometimes a diagnosis takes some time.
-Pain is a complex biological, psychological, and social phenomenon, hence why it is important to treat the person and NOT the injury.
+Pain is a complex biological, psychological, and social phenomenon, so it is important to treat the person and NOT the injury.
 Your physiotherapist should consider the multifactorial nature of your pain and help you understand the cause of your pain.

-- Expect Lots of talking
+4. Expect lots of talking

-The physiotherapist will assess your injury via and objective assessment that will include strength and range of motion testing, an assessment of functional capacity, analysis of painful movement patterns, specific tests to rule in or rule out specific diagnoses and establish a baseline upon which to measure your improvement.
-This process may require you to remove certain items of clothing, only if you are comfortable doing so.
+During your physiotherapy appointment, the physiotherapist will assess your injury via an objective assessment.
+This assessment will include strength and range of motion testing and an evaluation of functional capacity, an analysis of painful movement patterns, and specific tests to rule in or rule out specific diagnoses.
+This will help establish a baseline upon which to measure your improvement.
+This process may require you to remove certain clothing items only if you are comfortable doing so.

-- A tailored management strategy
+6. A tailored management strategy

-- Work to do
+7. Work to do

-There is a misconception that a physiotherapist’s job is to “fix” you- this is not really the case!
-A physiotherapist will help you to understand your pain and or injury, collaborate with you to develop a management plan and help you with implementing that plan.
-Physiotherapists can use specific techniques to help with short term pain management but, usually, in isolation, manual therapy techniques such as massage, joint mobilisation, dry needling, etc., alone is not sufficient to treat pain and dysfunction.
-Your physiotherapist will give you some homework to do.
-This may include exercises, activity modifications or pacing strategies, pain management techniques, and or lifestyle modifications.
-You are only with your physiotherapist for a short period of time.
+Your physiotherapist will give you some homework to do and inform you when to visit a physiotherapist again afterwards.
+The homework may include exercises, activity modifications or pacing strategies, pain management techniques, and lifestyle modifications.
+You are only with your physiotherapist for a short period.
 Make sure you know what to do to manage your pain or injury in the other 23 hours of the day to ensure that you make a timely recovery!